 Employees of Iowa companies are protected by workers’ compensation insurance, which ensures that if they are injured on the job they will be compensated for their injuries and lost wages.
 Workers’ compensation benefits only cover injuries that arise in the course of employment, not injuries that a worker receives outside of work.
-Pre-existing conditions can be a worry if you’re injured on the job and have to file a workers’ compensation claim.
+Pre-existing conditions can be a worry if you’re injured on the job and have to file an Iowa Workers Compensation claim.
 Iowa’s worker’s compensation law will allow benefits if an employee suffers an on-the-job injury that leads to a worsening or aggravation of a pre-existing condition.
 However, employers and insurance companies often work hard to prove that employees were not fully forthcoming about the nature or scope of their pre-existing conditions in an attempt to deny these claims.

 What is a Pre-Existing Condition Under Iowa Workers’ Compensation Law?

 An “injury” is very broadly defined under Iowa workers’ compensation law to include any health impairment other than the normal building up and tearing down of body tissues.
 Because of this broad terminology, most health impairments that result from employment activities are eligible for workers’ compensation benefits.

 On the other hand, the law states that employees are not entitled to benefits for a pre-existing condition or disease unless it has been aggravated by something that occurred in the scope of the worker’s employment.
 Pre-existing medical conditions that aren’t covered can range from prior work injuries, accidents unrelated to work, or merely the effects of the natural aging process.